 i was never inundated with information or advice regarding education. i wasn't a great high school student either, merely an A/B student who barely graduated in the top 30% of my class. i didn't really have any lifelines for the college admission process. it's not my parent's fault, i mean, that whole domain was new to them too. i distinctly remember having 2 resources for applying to colleges:

-• bought the princeton list of colleges from barnes and noble. looked through every page to find out which schools to apply to.
+- bought the princeton list of colleges from barnes and noble. looked through every page to find out which schools to apply to.

-• heard of my high school's valedictorian getting rejected from some school named MIT but into harvard (i knew of
+- heard of my high school's valedictorian getting rejected from some school named MIT but into harvard (i knew ofharvard, but MIT was vaguely familiar to me.) this served as the upper-bound for my concept of education.

 so, one could say i was pretty unprepared and that i had somewhat of a handicap compared to other kids who were entering post-high-school education. i realize many kids had it worse, yet many were better prepared than i, as they were